 Why You Should Trust Us

 Amber King is a long time bread baker, cook, and dutch oven connoisseur.
 Not only does she love baking bread weekly, but she also loves to experiment with new healthy recipes every week.
 She makes soups, stews, stir-fry, and more, and has a background in scientific testing as a professional gear tester for over seven years.
 She has also been working as a science teacher for five years.
 She is committed to reviewing gear using objective tests that truly compare the differences in performance amongst products.

 Analysis and Test Results

-Each contender had similar cooking performance, and did a decent job of cooking food.
-However, some stood out as higher-quality options with better heat distribution.
+Each contender had a similar cooking outcome and did a good job of cooking foods and desserts.
+Some, however, stood out as higher-quality with better heat distribution.
 For example, the Staub Round Cocotte features a black interior that does an amazing job at searing meat, while the Le Creuset Signature Enameled Cast-Iron and Lodge Cast Iron both have a white enameled surface that does good work cooking other foods, but doesn't sear meats as well.
 All these options offer excellent heat distribution, as does the Tramontina.

 Quality and Durability

 You get what you pay for when it comes to quality.
 While there are lower-priced options that are also durable, it seems that the most expensive options had the best enamel.
 For example, even after all of our abuse tests, both the Le Creuset Enameled and the Staub Round Cocotte showed next to no signs of wear and tear; there were some impact marks, but no chipping or heavy damage.